hanishkvc/prgs-docs-spreadsheetkvc/README.md

 =rows, =cols

-Allow paste to update cell addresses in the =expression.
+[DONE] Allow paste to update cell addresses in the =expression.

 ## History